Half Marathon Training: 10 Threshold Sessions

 Workout:

-• 30-minute run at lactate threshold pace (10-15 seconds per km faster than half marathon pace)
+• 40-minute run at lactate threshold pace

 Cool-Down: